siunam321/CTF-Writeups/TryHackMe/Gallery/README.md

 In this TryHackMe room, [Gallery](https://tryhackme.com/room/gallery666) difficulty is rated at Easy, which wonderful for beginners like me!
 Lol

 What you will learn:

-⋅⋅* Basic SQL Injection.
+1. Basic SQL Injection
-⋅⋅* Linux Privilege Escalation.
+2. Linux Privilege Escalation

 # Background
 > Our gallery is not very well secured.